 - Key Pair:

-- Configure advanced settings.
+- Configure advanced settings of worker nodes.

-Parameter Description Node Protection Specify whether to enable Node Protection.Note By default, this check box is selected.
-Cluster nodes cannot be deleted in the console or by using API operations.
-This avoids user errors.
+Parameter Description Node ProtectionSpecify whether to enable node protection.Note By default, this check box is selected.
+This way, cluster nodes cannot be deleted in the console or by calling the API.
+This allows you to avoid user errors.
 User Data

-- The IP substring length specifies the number of digits to be truncated from the end of the node IP address.
+- The IP substring length specifies the number of digits to be truncated from the end of the returned node IP address.
 Valid values: 5 to 12.

 Node Port Range Specify the node port range.
-CPU Policy Select the CPU policy.
+CPU PolicySet the CPU policy.

-Taints Add taints to worker nodes.
+Add taints to worker nodes in the cluster.

-- Configure basic settings for worker nodes.
+- Configure basic settings of worker nodes.

 - Click Next:Component Configurations to configure components.

 Volume Plug-in Select CSI.
-Only CSI is supported by ACK clusters that support sandboxed containers.
-ACK clusters can be automatically bound with disks, Network Attached Storage (NAS), and Object Storage Service (OSS) provided by Alibaba Cloud through pods.
+Only CSI is supported by ACK clusters that run sandboxed containers.
+Disks, Network Attached Storage (NAS) file systems, and Object Storage Service (OSS) buckets provided by Alibaba Cloud can be automatically attached to pods of ACK clusters.
 For more information, see Storage management-CSI.
 Monitoring Agents

-Specify whether to install the CloudMonitor agent.
-After the CloudMonitor agent is installed on ECS nodes, you can view monitoring information about the nodes in the CloudMonitor console.
-Prometheus monitoring service is available for users on the whitelist.
+Specify whether to install the Cloud Monitor agent.
+By default, Install CloudMonitor Agent on ECS Instance and Enable Prometheus Monitoring are selected.
+After the Cloud Monitor agent is installed on ECS nodes, you can view monitoring information about the nodes in the Cloud Monitor console.

-Workflow Engine Specify whether to enable Alibaba Cloud Genomics Compute Service (AGS).
+Workflow EngineSpecify whether to activate Alibaba Cloud Genomics Compute Service (AGS).